Lawrence Bittaker and Roy Norris: Norris

-In November 1969, Norris was arrested for his first known sexual offenses: he was charged with both rape and assault with attempt to commit rape.
+In November 1969, Norris was arrested for his first known sexual offenses: he was charged with both rape and assault with intent to commit rape.
 In the latter incident, he had attempted to force his way into the car of a lone woman.
 Three months later, in February 1970, Norris attempted to deceive a lone woman into allowing him to enter her home.
 When the woman refused, he attempted to break into her house; the woman phoned the police, who arrested Norris before he had the opportunity to cause the woman any harm.

 Less than three months after this offense, Norris was diagnosed by military psychologists with schizoid personality disorder.
 He was given an administrative discharge from the Navy under terms labeled as psychological problems.

 In May 1970, Norris—on bail for his latest offense—attacked a female student whom he had been stalking on the grounds of the San Diego State University campus.
 Norris repeatedly struck her on the back of the head with a rock until she slumped to her knees before he repeatedly beat her head against the sidewalk as he knelt upon her lower back.
-Shortly thereafter, Norris was charged with assault with a deadly weapon; he was committed to five years' imprisonment at the Atascadero State Hospital, where he was classified as a mentally disordered sex offender.
+Shortly thereafter, Norris was charged with assault with a deadly weapon; he was committed to five years' imprisonment at Atascadero State Hospital, where he was classified as a mentally disordered sex offender.

 Norris was released from the Atascadero State Hospital in 1975, with five years' probation, having been declared by doctors as an individual who was of "no further danger to others".
 Just three months after his release, Norris approached a 27-year-old woman walking home from a restaurant in Redondo Beach and offered her a ride on his motorcycle.
 When she declined, Norris parked his motorcycle and grabbed the woman's scarf, twisting it around her neck, before informing her he intended to rape her and dragging her into nearby bushes.
 Fearing for her life, the woman did not resist the rape.

 Although the rape was reported to police, they were initially unable to find the perpetrator.
 However, one month later, the victim observed Norris's motorcycle and noted the license number, which she immediately gave to police.
-Norris was arrested for the rape; one year later, he was tried and convicted for this offense and sent to the California Men's Colony in San Luis Obispo.
-While incarcerated at the California Men's Colony, Norris met and befriended Bittaker.
+Norris was arrested for the rape; one year later, he was tried and convicted for this offense and sent to California Men's Colony in San Luis Obispo.
+While incarcerated there, he met and befriended Bittaker.